misterwrong/Careless/README.md

     pass     Your user's password on Tiny Tiny RSS feed     The number of the feed that contains the links

-    tv       The directory under which the downloaded files are stored allowed  a list of allowed file types nrs      a regex matching with how the original filenames state their series and number.
+    dir      The directory under which the downloaded files are stored allowed  a list of allowed file types nrs      a regex matching with how the original filenames state their series and number.